What qualifications do I need to be eligible to apply to the program?

 It would be a long journey and a big move for me, so could I come for a whole year to gain as much as possible from the experience?

 Yes, we offer long-term as well as short-term programs.
 Spending a year at Penn Vet is a particularly good choice if you are coming from far away, and if you are still deciding which of many areas to specialize in.
 Our year-long programs will give you a taste of all the specializations that Penn offers.

 Will I need a visa?

-There is information here about the visa requirements to enter the United States from each country.
+There is information here about the visa requirements to enter the United States, with a map showing the requirements for each country.
 Candidates must meet all the criteria to apply for the appropriate visa, if one is needed.
 It can take some weeks to obtain a visa, so you should factor this into your planning.